NFL's 32 top surprises, and rating whether each will continue

 The surprise: The other rookie leading the team in rushing.

 The verdict: REAL.
 Phillip Lindsay, who graduated from high school just a few miles from the Broncos' home stadium, became the first undrafted player in league history to have at least 100 yards from scrimmage in his first two games.
 He has gotten more touches than third-round pick Royce Freeman.
-He was a roster longshot when the offseason program opened, but two weeks into the season, the Broncos should now look at him as a primary option as both a runner and a receiver.
+He was a roster long shot when the offseason program opened, but two weeks into the season, the Broncos should now look at him as a primary option as both a runner and a receiver.
 Lindsay is only 5-foot-8, 190 pounds, so Denver can't use him as a lug-the-rock back with a heavy workload.
 This isn't just a feel-good, local-kid-plays-for-the-Broncos story, however: Lindsay is the real deal. -- Jeff Legwold

 Kansas City Chiefs